fbraem/kwai/backend/docs/index.md

 and [Typer](https://typer.tiangolo.com/) for the CLI.
 Currently, the event bus is custom code and not in use yet.

+!!! note
+    The frontend is also served by FastAPI.

 ## Install

 ### Prerequisites